isomerpages/moe-nationaljc/pages/Integrated Programme (Direct School Admission) Selection Criteria.md

 description: ""
 variant: tiptap
 ---
+<h4>Integrated Programme (Direct School Admission) Selection Criteria</h4>
 <h4>DSA-Sec Selection Criteria</h4>
 <p>Applicants will be shortlisted and selected based on the following general
-criteria:
+criteria:</p>
-<br>1.
-Demonstrate passion for and commitment to the area of interest;
+<p>1.
+Demonstrate passion for and commitment to the area of interest;</p>
-<br>2.
+<p>2.
 Exemplify positive character traits, including resilience, motivation
-and integrity;
+and integrity;</p>
-<br>3.
+<p>3.
 Display a commitment to contribute to the school, through the area
-of interest as well as other opportunities to serve; and
+of interest as well as other opportunities to serve; and</p>
-<br>4.
+<p>4.
 Possess good academic potential to thrive in the Integrated Programme.</p>
 <p>In addition, each talent area has specific criteria as shown below.
 Please
-note that meeting all the criteria does not guarantee that the applicant will be shortlisted or given an offer.
-In addition, past experience, practised talent or achievements in the talent area are not necessary requirements.</p>
+note that meeting all the criteria does not guarantee that the applicant will be shortlisted or given an offer.</p>
 <p><em>The selection criteria below are subject to changes.
 Applicants are advised to refer to the webpage at the point of application.</em>
 </p>
 <h4>Sports &amp; Games</h4>